uf-mil/mil/Position-Controller.md

 the boat on it's desired position**

 ####**Glossary**:
 * **wrench -** A force and a torque.
-Reference the info on screw theory in the [[Helpful Reading]] to see about      what a wrench is.
+Reference the info on screw theory in the [[Helpful Readings]] to see about      what a wrench is.
 For the purposes of NaviGator it is the pair of linear and angular vectors that describe the net movement of the vehicle.
 * **body frame -** The coordinate system with the center of the boar placed at (0,0)
 * **world frame -** The coordinate system with the location of the boat at startup as (0,0)